MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-report-settings.md

 ---
 title: 'Change settings for Power BI reports'
-description: Learn how to change settings for reports in Power BI Desktop and the Power BI service.
+description: Learn how to change settings for reports and control how report readers interact with your reports in Power BI Desktop and the Power BI service.
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''